This new Netflix thriller series just shot to the top of the US and UK's most-watched lists

 Pieces of Her is kicking off a strong month for Netflix.
 This week will see the launch of blockbuster movie The Adam Project starring Ryan Reynolds, and the latest season of Formula 1: Drive to Survive will hit the streaming platform the same day.
 Then, on March 25, Bridgerton season 2 finally arrives and is sure to be a massive hit with subscribers.

-Even with all this new content hitting the streaming service in March, one of our writers is advising that this is the month to cancel Netflix.
+Even with all this new content hitting the streaming service in March, one of our editors is advising that this is the month to cancel Netflix (and other services too).
 Although, perhaps you should quickly binge Pieces of Her before you do so.

+If you're looking for something good to watch today, check out our Apple event live blog for all the big product news.
+In other TV news, Fox just canceled this drama series that had 100% on Rotten Tomatoes.